Monitor Air Quality with a Fleet of Sensors

 npm start

 Terminal window with the command ’npm start’ run inside the aqi-dashboard folder.
 The output says ‘start’ and then ’esbuild’ followed by the esbuild string from the package.json file you configured.
-Then there’s ‘Local:’ followed by a URL and ‘Network:’ follwed by a different URL.
+Then there’s ‘Local:’ followed by a URL and ‘Network:’ followed by a different URL.

 2. The terminal should output a line such as Local: http://127.0.0.1:8000/.
 Copy the URL the terminal displays and paste it into the address bar in your web browser.
 The data may take up to approximately 5 seconds to load, then you should see air quality data from all of your sensors.
 If the dashboard does not appear, right-click the page, select Inspect, and check for errors in the console.